JoseIvanHernandez/JoseIvanHernandez/README.md

-This is my first repository.
+// This is my first repository.

+Feel free to give me your input.
+Progress is always growing from constructive criticism.

 Initial README for my [https://github.com/JoseIvanHernandez] that links to my public profile.
-New to Github and to the Developmenr World.
+New to Github and to the Development World.